See No Evil, Hear No Evil (film): Plot

-One morning, as Wally waits outside for the day's newspapers, a man walks into Dave's shop.
-When the man is approached by a beautiful woman named Eve (Joan Severance), he quickly removes a gold coin from a suitcase and places it in a box of coins sitting on the counter.
-The woman takes the suitcase and shoots the man in the stomach as Dave - whose back is turned - reads the information on a box of antacid pills.
-Dave neither sees nor hears the shooting, but he notices Eve's legs as she leaves the shop.
-Wally, who heard the gunshot, walks into the shop and trips over the man's dead body.
-Dave then rushes to help Wally and picks up the gun, which Eve left at the scene.
-When the police arrive, they find Dave and Wally standing over the body with Dave holding the gun.
-Before they are arrested, Dave tells Wally to collect the coins from the box.
+One morning, as Wally waits outside for the day's newspapers, a bookmaker who Wally owes money to walks into Dave's shop with a suitcase.
+When the man is approached by a woman named Eve, he quickly hides a gold coin from his suitcase in a coin dish.
+Eve takes the suitcase and shoots the man as Dave – whose back is turned – reads the information on a box of antacid pills.

+Dave does not see the shooting, but notices Eve's legs as she leaves.
+Wally, who heard the gunshot, walks into the shop and trips over the dead body.
+Dave then rushes to help Wally and picks up the gun which Eve left behind.
+The police find them over the body, with Dave holding the gun.
+As they are arrested, Wally picks up the day's collections from the coin dish and stashes them in his pocket.

-At the police station, Dave and Wally are interrogated by Captain Emile Braddock (Alan North), a detective who immediately takes a dislike to them and makes them his prime suspects due to their relative uselessness as witnesses.
-When Eve and her accomplice Kirgo (Kevin Spacey) - hoping to recover the coin - arrive to bail them out by posing as attorneys, Wally recognizes Eve's perfume and Dave recognizes her legs, but Braddock ignores them when they insist that she is the killer.
-Wishing to avoid Eve and Kirgo when they are released, Dave and Wally escape from the police station, but the criminals soon find them.
-Eve takes the coin from Wally's pocket and telephones her boss Mr. Sutherland (Anthony Zerbe) for instructions, allowing Dave to learn the criminals' plans by reading her lips.
-When Kirgo tries to kill Dave and Wally, they use the fistfighting method they learned in the bar to knock him unconscious.
-They then steal an unattended police car, and drive away with Eve, Kirgo and Braddock chasing them.
-Working together to guide the patrol car, Dave and Wally evade both the police and the criminals, but they accidentally launch the car onto a waterborne garbage barge.
+At the police station, Dave and Wally are interrogated by Detective Captain Emile Braddock and Lieutenant Gatlin, who make them the prime suspects as they are unconvincing as witnesses.
+When Eve and her accomplice Kirgo – hoping to recover the coin – pose as attorneys to bail them out, Wally recognizes Eve's perfume and Dave her legs, but Braddock ignores them when they insist that she is the killer.

+Dave and Wally escape from the police station but the criminals soon find them.
+Eve takes the coin from Wally and calls her boss Mr. Sutherland for instructions, while Dave learns their plans by reading her lips.
+When Kirgo tries to kill them, they use the fighting method they learned in the bar to knock him unconscious.

+They then steal an unattended police car, and Eve, Kirgo, and Braddock chase them.
+Working together to guide the patrol car, Dave and Wally evade their pursuers, but they accidentally launch the car onto a waterborne garbage barge.

-After hiding the police car, the two men walk to a motel and telephone Wally's sister Adele (Kirsten Childs) for help.
-The police follow Adele and search her motel room, but she, Wally, and Dave avoid detection, and they drive away after the police have left.
-Having incorrectly read Eve's lips, Dave believes they need to find a woman named "Grace George", but Adele realizes that Eve must have been referring to a resort called "Great Gorge".
-At the resort Wally impersonates a visiting professor.
-Meanwhile, Dave sneaks into the resort room to steal the coin from Eve.
-While Dave is digging through her bag Eve comes out of the shower wearing only a towel.
-Dave gets a huge erection and Eve mistakes it for a gun.
-Realizing this, Dave makes Eve raise her hands and drop the towel leaving her completely naked.
-Dave then looks Eve over and slips out of the room.
+After hiding the police car, they call Wally's sister Adele for help.
+The police follow her and search her motel room, but the three avoid detection and get away.
+The trio then head for a resort mentioned in Eve's call to her boss.

+At the resort, Wally impersonates a visiting professor.
+Meanwhile, Dave sneaks into Eve's room to steal the coin.
+While he is digging through her bag, Eve comes out of the shower.
+Dave makes Eve believe he is armed, allowing him to slip out of the room with the coin.
 Meanwhile, Adele distracts Kirgo by crashing her car into his.
-However, Kirgo and Eve kidnap Adele and take her to Sutherland's estate.
+However, Kirgo and Eve realize the ruse and kidnap her and take her to Sutherland's estate.